top of page

 Is Bukhara Good for Kids?

-Absolutely.
-Bukhara is safe, walkable, calm, and full of hands-on history.
-Our kids loved the bazaars, the fortress, the open squares, the friendly locals and the slow pace of the old city.
-For families travelling through Uzbekistan, we’d rank Bukhara as one of the best cities to explore.
+Absolutely!
+Bukhara is safe, walkable, calm, and full history.
+Our kids loved the bazaars, the open squares, the friendly locals, getting hands on with wood carving and the slow pace of the old city.

 Final Thoughts: Why Bukhara Belongs on Your Uzbekistan Itinerary

-Bukhara became one of our favourite stops on the Silk Road — a city rich in stories, colours and gentle moments.
+Bukhara is a city rich in stories, colours and gentle moments.
 From sleeping in a centuries-old caravanserai to wandering through glowing madrasa courtyards at dusk, it offered a depth and magic we didn’t expect.
 If you’re planning an Uzbekistan itinerary or looking for an unforgettable cultural destination to visit with kids, Bukhara absolutely deserves a place at the top of your list.

 Comments